Welcome to the Hobby!

 Yes they are Bio-Degradable.
 But it will take over 160 years for PLA-like and ABS-like resins to degrade.
 These brands often make it seem like these resins and the plastics you cure of them are compostable.
 And they are not.

 They are just taking advantage of your desire to buy environmentally-friendly products.
 And all they're doing is creating a "unique buying reason" so they can beef up their margin.

 They're flirting with the notion their resins wouldn't be bad for the environment.
 When In reality, their resins are LESS bad than other resins.
 But still bad.

 I also don't like washable resins not taking the effort to tell you that you shouldn't throw your cleaning water back into the drain or toilet.
 Yes! the models can be cleaned with water.
 No, that water is not clean.
 And it should be disposed of in the same way you would dispose of your other cleaning solutions.

 Do not clean washable resins under the running tap.

 If you want to know more about the Chemistry involved in Resin check out this insane in-depth 30-minute video by GooberTown Hobbies.
 Brent is a PhD in Chemistry.
 And the man knows what he is talking about.

 Also, check this video about PLA and ABS prints.
 It's an eye-opener.

-Is there anything else apart from a 3D Printer itself I would need?
+Is there anything else, appart from a 3D printer itself, I would need?